In Azerbaijan the Virus is not only threatening public health, but also the freedom of opinion of internet users.

 “false information threatening to cause damage to human life and health, significant property damage, mass violation of public safety, disruption of life support facilities, financial, transport, communications, industrial, energy and social infrastructure facilities or other socially dangerous consequences”.

 The second law extends liability in Article 388-1 for “placement of information prohibited for dissemination on the internet, on information resources or on information-telecommunication networks, as well as non-prevention of placement of such information” not only to owners of the internet information resource and its domain name, but also to users of the information and telecommunication network.
 The possible punishment envisaged is that:

 “individuals shall be fined in the amount of 500 to 1000 AZN, officials in the amount of 1000 to 1500 AZN, or administrative arrest for a period of up to 1 month shall be applied depending on the circumstances of the case, while legal entities shall be fined in the amount of 1500 to 2000 AZN”.

 [1000 AZN = about 544 Euro.]

-The laws do not specify whether the information was knowingly false, or whether the person disseminating it was intending the harmful consequences.
+The laws do not specify whether the information was knowingly false, or whether the person disseminating it intended to cause harm.
 Moreover, it is not clear which information constitutes a “threat” (təhdid) of “socially dangerous consequences”.
-Neither the law specifies whether the harm should be actual, imminent, probable or speculative.
+Neither the law specifies whether the harm should be real, imminent, probable or speculative.
 It suffices that in the judgement of authorities the prohibited information constitutes such a threat.

-It is not convincing that prevention of spread of infectious diseases requires that anyone who, e.g., posts on social networks information in this regard that turns out to be incorrect should be punishable by one month of arrest.
+It is not a convincing argument that preventing the spread of infectious diseases requires that anyone who, e.g., posts information on social networks about the disease that turns out to be incorrect should be punishable by one month of arrest.
 In fact, the law does not even specify the range of “socially dangerous consequences”, which means that the restriction is here to stay and will be re-used in different contexts.